lcharlois-neotys/docker-selenium/README.md

 ### Chrome flavor

-This feature was available in previous versions, please go to [2.47.1m] to use it.
+This feature was available in previous Versions, please go to [2.47.1m] to use it.

 To configure which Chrome flavor you want to use (stable, beta, unstable), just pass `-e CHROME_FLAVOR=beta` to `docker run`.
 Default is `stable`.

-### Firefox version
+### Firefox Version

-This feature was available in previous versions, please go to [2.47.1m] to use it.
+This feature was available in previous Versions, please go to [2.47.1m] to use it.
-To configure which Firefox version to use, first check available versions in the [CHANGELOG](./CHANGELOG.md).
+To configure which Firefox Version to use, first check available Versions in the [CHANGELOG](./CHANGELOG.md).
 Then pass `-e FIREFOX_VERSION=38.0.6` to `docker run`.
 Default is the latest number of the available list.

 <h3 id="video">Record Videos</h3>